-“More than 85 percent of all strokes are ischemic,” says Dr. Ayoub.
+“More than 85% of all strokes are ischemic,” says Dr. Ayoub.
 “Aspirin is helpful if taken within the first 48 hours of an ischemic stroke.”

-But the other 15 percent of strokes are hemorrhagic, caused by blood vessels bleeding into the brain.
+But the other 15% of strokes are hemorrhagic, caused by blood vessels bleeding into the brain.
 As a blood thinner, aspirin would increase bleeding and worsen a hemorrhagic stroke.

 “If you think you are having a stroke, see a doctor first before taking any aspirin,” advises Dr. Ayoub.

 A physician will usually do a scan of your head, such as a CT scan, to help clarify the type of stroke you’ve had.
-Then he or she can decide whether aspirin will help.
+Then they can decide whether aspirin will help.